 When it comes to serious domestic asset protection, the best jurisdiction in which to create a trust may not be a domestic jurisdiction at all, but a jurisdiction that lies outside of the United States, such as The Cook Islands.
 This tiny South Pacific island is where the very first piece of legislation was enacted which specifically allowed for the combination of a self-settled trust and a spendthrift provision and was the birthplace of what we now refer to as an Offshore Asset Protection Trust.

 Offshore asset protection trusts make it very difficult for creditors to get to the assets held in the trust.
-This is because they are usually set up in countries, such as The Cook Islands, that do not recognize U.S. judgments and court orders.
+This is because the asset protection trusts are usually set up in countries, such as The Cook Islands, that do not recognize U.S. judgments and court orders.

 Furthermore, if the creditor wants to pursue an action against you in the country where the offshore trust is set up, they had better do so quickly, because the statute of limitations for filing a case in these jurisdictions are typically very short and final.
 Even if a creditor can get a case filed in time, it may still need to prove its case beyond a reasonable doubt, which is the highest possible burden of proof anywhere in the world.